What is the Frozen Ever After Ride At Epcot REALLY Like?

 ORDER NOW to secure your ticket reservation in the parks!
 GET MY DISNEY TICKETS!

-Frozen Ever After ride was of course designed to truly complete the viewer experience and cement their magical memories of the beautiful kingdom of Arendale.
+The Frozen Ever After ride was of course designed to truly complete the viewer experience and cement their magical memories of the beautiful kingdom of Arendelle.

-This ride at Epcot is located in the Norway Pavilion.
-It replaced its predecessor the Maelstrom and even took over the tracks that Maelstrom was using.
+This ride at Epcot is located in the Norway Pavilion and replaced its predecessor the Maelstrom and even took over the tracks that Maelstrom was using.

 R.I.P Maelstrom: October 2014